Skip to content

 • A UK provisional licence holder with no penalty points, motoring convictions or offences

-• Supervised by someone who is at least 21 years old, has held a full UK driving licence for at least three years, is not currently banned from driving, and qualified to drive the type of car you're learning in, e.g. manual or automatic
+• Supervised by someone who is at least 21 years old, has held a full UK driving licence for at least three years, is not currently banned from driving, and qualified to drive the type of car you're learning in i.e. a manual or automatic.
+Without the right supervision you risk being fined up to £1,000 and 6 penalty points on your provisional licence

 Your vehicle will need to be: